LED Explosion Proof Lights

 LED Explosion Proof light belongs to a family of industrial lighting fixtures.
 The design of an explosion proof fixture is very interesting.
 It forces gas to take longer, complicated routes through different channels and pathways within the inside of the fixture.
 As the gas travels, it cools down to a safer temperature before being released.
 Explosion proof lights are not airtight.
 They allow gases to enter their aluminum casings.
 Under normal operating conditions, explosion proof lighting is not required.
 When explosive gas or dust is introduced creating a hazardous environment, that is when explosion proof lighting is needed.

-Other common name for LED Explosion Proof Lights are: hazardous location lighting, led hazardous location fixtures and wrongfully as intrinsically safe lighting
+Other common names for LED Explosion Proof Lights are hazardous location lighting, led hazardous location fixtures and wrongfully as intrinsically safe lighting

 Explosion proof lighting has many forms and factors.
 There are explosion rated versions of led high bay lights, led flood lights, hazardous location flood and parking fixtures, among others.